karantyagi1501/assignment/README.md

 Documentation

-This project is deployed using firebase and here is the link of firebase - https://auth-test-945af.firebaseapp.com/
+This project is deployed using firebase and here is the link  - https://auth-test-945af.firebaseapp.com/

 I have made this project by HTML CSS and JavaScript